aniketmu/another/README.md

 A chatting app named Chatter.

 ### Introduction
-This the backend of the Chatter App.
-The backend is a vital for the real-time messaging App dealing with multiple texts and files.
+This is the backend of the Chatter App.
+The backend is vital for the real-time messaging App dealing with multiple texts and files.

 ### Technologies Used